fraterrisus/walkthroughs/aethus/items.md

 *Cost (for 2x):* 2x [Mining Explosive](#mining-explosive), 2x [Glowing Bulb](#glowing-bulb), 3x [Hive Mycelia](#hive-mycelia)

 Let's use *explosives* as a distribution mechanism for an antibiotic agent; what could possibly go wrong?
-You'll need six or so of these to fully explore Mu.
+You'll need six or so of these to fully explore Mu, plus a handful of other places throughout the Lost World.

 {% endaethusitem %}
 {% aethusitem 'High-Voltage Converter' %}